trickypr/BookBan/README.md

 # SeedBookban
-Prevent "book banning" by limiting charactars and edit sizes.
+Prevent "book banning" by implementing data limits on the inventory during the item pickup process.